guylil/simple-chat/README.md

   - Move the js logic to a separate file
   - Move css to separate file
   - Nick names for users
-  - User should be able to download all the chat history and get sync
+  - User should be able to download all the chat history and get sync with the history
-  - Other css styling
+  - Other css styling (different color for each user)